ismayc/yahtzee/README.md

 there are a couple options for how to proceed if stuck in the terrible situation of all five dice in your first roll being different.

-This project is an attempt to try to understand which of the following scenarios is best.
+This project is an attempt to try to understand which of the following strategies is best.

 1. Prior to the second roll, choose a die at random from the first five to hold back.
 - Then roll the remaining four dice to try to get a Yahtzee in the second turn.